nirmeir/Ex_2-OOP/README.md

 - One method that counts the lines concurrently using threads
 - One method that counts the lines concurrently using a thread pool
 <br />
- The following classes and functions are included in this part:

 ### Code Description: